Basic Tips and Tricks we have learned about cooking in a kamado

 - "Doming" - This is an important technique used in brick ovens.
 Using a metal peel, hold the pizza up as high as possible in the dome for 20-30 seconds - this will cook the top of the pizza with dome heat without cooking the bottom much further.
 Useful if your stone gets too hot.
 Be careful to slide the pizza around on the peel so that it does not stick.

 If you usually cook 'low and slow' in your kamado grill and have not had a high temp cook in a while you may have excess smoke until that pork goodness burns out.
 This may give your pizza too intense of a smoke flavor.
-Cook it all out before starting pizza.
+Cook all of that off before starting pizza (but watch out for a grease fire that overheats your pizza stone).
 Other points:

 - Ensure that the area around your base and dome is clear of flammable items.